NOC-OI/python-for-future-oceanographers/episodes/02-numpy.md

  * Functions can also send data back to the code which called them, this is known as "returning" data from a function.
  * We can save this return data into a variable to use it again later.
-If we don't save it into a variable then it's value is displayed on the screen.
+If we don't save it into a variable then its value is displayed on the screen.
 ```python
 my_variable = function_name(first_parameter)
 ```